Reporting an Incident of Sexual Violence

 - If survivors would like to contact the police directly, they should file a report in the jurisdiction where the incident occurred.
 In an emergency situation, please call 911.
 The Portland Police Bureau may also be contacted 24-hours a day through their non-emergency number: 503-823-3333.

 - The Portland Police Bureau is required by law to maintain the confidentiality of all survivors of sexual assault and rape.
-The survivor may request that the Portland Police Bureau investigate the crime and gather evidence at the time of the incident, but the longer the survivor waits, the smaller the amount of evidence the police will be able to obtain.
+The survivor may request that the Portland Police Bureau investigate the crime and gather evidence at the time of the incident.
+If it has been some time since the incident, evidence may be harder to obtain.

 - The survivor may request that the Police Bureau not investigate the crime itself, but rather maintain the information of the crime and its particulars in its regular reservoir of crime data.
-A SARA may remain with the survivor during all interactions with the Police Bureau.
+A SARA, or other community advocate may remain with the survivor during all interactions with the Police Bureau.